AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 is a different vector base in each place, with respect to which

-the components of vectors and tensors are determined.
+the components of vectors and tensors are determined - this can

 Normal partial derivatives of (2.7) are